reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ### Key features of Microsoft Fabric

+**Power BI** - Power BI is the world's leading Business Intelligence platform.
+It ensures that business owners can access all the data in Fabric quickly and intuitively to make better decisions with data.

 **Data Engineering** - Data Engineering experience provides a world class Spark platform with great authoring experiences, enabling data engineers to perform large scale data transformation and democratize data through the lakehouse.
 Microsoft Fabric Spark's integration with Data Factory enables notebooks and spark jobs to be scheduled and orchestrated.

 **Data Factory** - Azure Data Factory combines the simplicity of Power Query with the scale and power of Azure Data Factory.
 You can use more than 200 native connectors to connect to data sources on-premises and in the cloud.
 For more information, see What is Data Factory in Microsoft Fabric?